cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 If introducing a software wallet from outside, it MUST consider the potentiality of containing a malicious code, vulnerability, and bugs.

-### Physical and enviornmental security
+### Physical and environmental security

 Cryptoassets custodians system MUST follow section "11.
-Physical and enviornmental security" on {{ISO.27002:2013}}.
+Physical and environmental security" on {{ISO.27002:2013}}.

 Cryptoassets custodians system MUST consider strict physical security protections for following elements.